-Hacket Track follows Hacket Creek through the Dun Mountain ophiolite belt and gives access to Whispering Falls, historic chromite mines and tramping tracks deeper in Mount Richmond Forest Park.
-It’s a great option for an interesting half-day walk or as an easy overnight tramp, with Hacket Hut and Browning Hut being the second and third closest huts to Nelson respectively.
+Hacket Track follows Hacket Creek through the fascinating Dun Mountain ophiolite belt and gives access to Whispering Falls, historic chromite mines and tramping tracks deeper in Mount Richmond Forest Park.
+It’s a great option for a half-day walk or as an easy overnight tramp, with Hacket Hut and Browning Hut being the second and third closest huts to Nelson respectively.

 Hacket Track, Hacket Hut and Hacket Creek are named after Thomas Ridge Hacket (1830-84), a Nelson geologist who was the director of Dun Mountain Mining Company for a time, and also owned land in nearby Serpentine Valley.

 |Distances: 5.7 km one way to Hacket Hut; 7.4 km return to Whispering Falls; 8.1 km one way to Browning Hut|

 |Time Required: 2 hr one way to Hacket Hut; 2 hr return to Whispering Falls; 3 hr one way to Browning Hut|

 |Uses: Walking, running and MTB||Max Elevation: 250 m (Hacket Hut)|

 |Dog Access: Permit required for Mt Richmond Forest Park; see local DOC office||Links to: Browning Hut, Te Araroa Trail (Rocks Hut and Mt Starveall), Pelorus Track|